shakes76/PatternAnalysis-2023/recognition/vision-transformer-4696689/README.md

 Goal of the project is to classify Alzheimer's disease (normal or AD) of the ADNI brain data using a Vision Transformer.
 Each sample consists of 20 slices of 240x256 greyscale image corresponding to a patient, which is to be classified as either NC or AD.
-In later versions,
+Experiments were also done with data augmentation.

 ## How to use